-Abigail’s work for her final year developed from her topic of interest; celebrations, with the focus being on how people interact with each other during this time.
+My final year developed from my topic of interest; celebrations, with the focus being on how people interact with each other during this time.

-The cups are raised silver vessels, formed using a range of tools such as hammers and chasing tools.
+The connecting cups are raised silver vessels, formed using a range of tools such as hammers and chasing tools.
 The inspiration for their unusual shapes came from people’s bodies.
 I spent lots of my time drawing and looking at people to use the curvature of people’s bodies as the organic shaper of the cups.
 The organic forms allowed me to think about how comfortable the connecting cups would feel in the user’s hands.
 The attachment of the arms and legs then developed from the interactions people have and how people dance at a celebration.
 You can see my thoughts on the deisgns through the images above.

-All together this creates a beautiful piece that brings a smile to people’s faces as well as creating new connections with people.
-The intention of this piece is for it to be displayed and used by people, either in their home or in a workplace such as an office.
+Altogether this creates a beautiful piece that brings a smile to people’s faces and creates new connections with people.
+This piece intends to be displayed and used by people, either in their homes or in the workplace.